-There are three routes for Cambridge International AS & A Level Sociology:
+There are three routes for Cambridge International AS & A Level [Subject]:

-Route Paper 1 Paper 2 Paper 3 Paper 4 1 AS Level only (Candidates take all AS components in the same exam series) ✓ \checkmark 2 A Level (staged over two years) Year 1 AS Level ✓ ✓ Year 2 Complete the A Level \checkmark \checkmark 3 A Level (Candidates take all components in the same exam series) √ 1 ✓ ✓
+Route Paper 1 Paper 2 Paper 3 Paper 4 1 AS Level only (Candidates take all AS components in the same exam series) yes yes no no 2 A Level (staged over two years) Year 1 AS Level yes yes no no Year 2 Complete the A Level no no yes yes 3 A Level (Candidates take all components in the same exam series) yes yes yes yes

-Candidates carry forward their AS Level result subject to the rules and time limits described in the Cambridge Handbook.
+\ Candidates carry forward their AS Level result subject to the rules and time limits described in the Cambridge Handbook.
+See Making entries for more information on carry forward of results [and marks].

-Candidates following an AS Level route will be eligible for grades a-e.
-Candidates following an A Level route are eligible for grades A-E.
+Candidates following an AS Level route are eligible for grades a-e.
+Candidates following an A Level route are eligible for grades A\-E.